GSA/ficam-arch/_services/15_governance.md

 > The systems, solutions, and rules that link enterprise personnel, applications, and data to help agencies manage access and risk.

-> *Keywords*: Management Framework, Rules and Procedures
+> *Keywords*: Management Framework, Rules and Procedures, Access Recertification

 ### Analytics